rsms/node-trollop/README.markdown

 The Ruby Trollop has an IO type.
 At this time there isn't a good mapping for that in Node, so I removed it.

-'default' is a keyword in javascript, so the option has been renamed 'dflt'.
+`default` is a keyword in javascript, so the option has been renamed `dflt`.

 I haven't implemented the Trollop::die function.